I look forward to it every day being here with you guys on the Rush Limbaugh program and the EIB network.

 The negative never carried the day on Madonna.

-Now, of course it did in certain places, but it didn't hurt Madonna's support from her fans.
+Now, of course, it did in certain places, but it didn't hurt Madonna's support from her fans.

-It didn't hurt her income, it didn't hurt her fame, nothing.
+It didn't hurt her income.

 Nothing she did harmed her.

-Everything controversial she did made her bigger.
+Everything controversial she did made her bigger, made her more talked about.

 Isn't this one of the cultural shifts that so bothers everybody?

-There was a stigma attached at some point in our culture, and I don't know when that was turned upside down on its head, and the more outrageous you are, the more offensive you are, the more risque you are, the more notorious you are, the more in demand you become, the wealthier you get, and the more popular you become, and the more known you become, the more famous you become.
+And the more outrageous you are, the more offensive you are, the more risque you are, the more notorious you are, the more in demand you become, the wealthier you get, and the more popular you become, and the more known you become, the more famous you become.

 You stop and think about it.

-People we consider uh Proper, virtuous, humble, respectful.
+People we consider proper, virtuous, humble, respectful.

 What are they?